sydneycytometry/CAPX/README.md

-# CAPX
-Cytometry analysis pipeline for large and complex datasets (CAPX).
+# Cytometry analysis pipeline for large and complex datasets (CAPX).

-# Five scripts used in the CAPX pipeline
+# Three main scripts used in the CAPX pipeline

 ### CAPX-1-preprocess